 The Title VI Coordinator will acknowledge receipt of the complaint by letter or email (whichever is applicable) to the complainant(s) and within 10 business days of receipt of the complaint.
 The letter or email will advise the complainant(s) that the complaint is being investigated and provide a date by which the complainant will receive a response.
-If a complaint is filed against the NJTPA, then it will be forwarded to the New Jersey Department of Transportation (NJDOT) for processing and investigation.
+If a complaint is filed against the NJTPA, then it will be forwarded to NJDOT for processing and investigation.